Custom Renderer

 5 [scale]="1.5"6

-and NgtQuaternion
+7 [rotation]="myRotation"8></ngt-mesh>NgtEuler and NgtQuaternion

-, these types are shortcuts for THREE.Euler
+Similar to NgtVector*, these types are shortcuts for THREE.Euler and THREE.Quaternion respectively.

 ColorRepresentation

-, any elements that accept a color
+Similar to NgtVector*, any elements that accept a color property can accept a ColorRepresentation type.
+This is

 a THREE.js type and Angular Three Custom Renderer will apply the value properly.